thechirumamilla/WhistleCounter/README.md

 2. Applies a **bandpass filter** to isolate frequencies of cooker whistles (typically 1-4 kHz).
 3. Detects peaks matching whistle characteristics.
 4. Increments the whistle count and displays results on the UI.
+5. Triggers an alarm using the system's built-in sounds when the desired count is reached.

 ## 📸 Demo
 (Screenshot or GIF of the app detecting whistles)